A long time ago in a galaxy far, far away…

 credits

-I (lovingly) blame my dear friend Jenna Knasin for this LARP.
+I (lovingly) blame Jenna Knasin for this LARP.

 It was early November, 2023.
 I was talking about LARP at Intercon V with Amanda Knasin, Jenna's wife, who had been thinking about playing a Star Wars game at the con.
 Amanda and her D&D group were curious about LARP, so Jenna set up a conversation for me, with Amanda.
 Amanda didn't sign up, but something exploded in my head.